large-scale-gxe-methods/GEM/README.md

 Beta_Marginal      - The coefficient estimate for the marginal genetic effect.
 Var_Beta_Marginal  - The variance associated with the marginal genetic effect estimate.
-Beta_G-E           - The coefficient estimate for the interaction term.
+Beta_G-E           - The coefficient estimate for the interaction terms.
-Var_Beta_G-E       - The variance associated with the interaction term.
+Var_Beta_G-E       - The variance associated with the interaction terms.
 Cov_Beta_G-*_G-*   - The covariance for all GxE terms.

 P_Value_Main        - Genetic main effect p-value (after adjusting for interaction and covariates).